zpp-2014-15/deltacompression/README.md

 ````
 Getting C module to work
 ===================
+Install distutils package.
+Go to the directory 'backend/features_calculator'
-Install distutils package and run the setup.py script:
+and run the setup.py script:
 ````bash
 python setup.py build
 ````
-After that move the *.so file to the directory when the module is desired to be
+After that move the *.so file to the 'backend' directory.
-found.